Journalism

 The Department and Faculty

 The Journalism Department is accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
-It is a member of the California Newspaper Publishers Association and sponsors a student chapter of the National Press Photographers Association.
+It sponsors student chapters of the National Press Photographers Association, the Society of Professional Journalists and the National Association of Hispanic Journalists.

-The faculty includes nine full-time members and a fluctuating number of part-time instructors, most of them active journalists.
+The faculty includes six full-time members and a fluctuating number of part-time instructors, most of them active journalists.
 Faculty encourage and assist students in finding jobs and internships.

 Career Outlook